Yum1ng/ECE180-Assignment3/README.md

 ## Assignment Details

 In this assignment, you are going to build a series of classes that support calendrical computations.
 Dates, times, timezones, and intervals.
 Customer of your solution will use your classes to do things like creating timers in their own code, or performing timezone conversions within their application.
+All of your classes will be declared within a namespace called "SoftwareFoundations".

 At a minimum, you will implement five classes:

 ```
-class Date;
+class SFDate;
-class Time;
+class SFTime;
-class DateTime;
+class SFDateTime;
-class Timezone;
+class SFTimezone;
-class Interval;
+class SFInterval;
 ```

 Note that you are free to create any other classes you need in order to support your solution.
 Presumably, if you add other classes it is to provide functionality to your solution that you have deemed "worthy" to be part of your solution.
 Totally up to you.
 Our testing framework will only interact with the five classes we have outlined above.